-Through a psychometric assessment, students and professionals can discover their abilities, strengths, and skills, accordingly, choose a career path.
+Through a psychometric assessment, students and Young professionals can discover their abilities, strengths, and skills, accordingly, choose a career path.
 There are several psychometric tests to gain insight into an individual’s learning style, career interests, aptitude, and motivation.

 Why do we need psychometric assessments at all?